madhuperera/CA-Automation-01/README.md

 ## Overview

-This repository provides PowerShell scripts and supporting files to automate the creation and management of Azure AD Conditional Access (CA) policies, known locations, and related groups.
+This repository provides PowerShell scripts and supporting files to automate the creation and management of Entra ID Conditional Access (CA) policies, known locations, and related groups.
 It is designed for IT administrators who want to standardize and streamline the deployment of CA policies across their Microsoft 365 tenant.

 ---